relativitydev/relativity-trace-documentation/docs/user_documentation.md

 the agent servers.
 They each have Run Intervals and configurations can be adjusted at a workspace level.

+Each task is designed to be auto-recoverable and self-healing.
+For example, if there are temporary network connection issues that prevet `Data Retrieval` task from retrieving data, Trace will keep trying until network issues are resoved.
+No manual intevention is needed.

 -   **Indexing:** Responsible for indexing data needed for searching

 -   **Ingestion:** Responsible for triggering import of the Data Batches into